 KOPN is powered primarily by volunteers with full-time jobs elsewhere.
 This is the essence of open-access community radio as opposed to public or commercial radio.
 Program producers/DJs program their own shows with no interference from “On High”.
 In other words, KOPN’s programmers are not told what CDs are “hot” and “must be” aired during any given week.

-When new CDs arrive in the mail, they are unpacked, previewed, classified as to genre and filed in the New Arrivals section of the music library by the music director, also a volunteer.
-A weekly listing of these new arrivals is emailed to programmers.
+When new CDs arrive in the mail, they are unpacked, previewed, classified as to genre and filed in the New Arrivals section of the music library by a volunteer.

 With the huge number of recordings the station receives in the mail, some will not make it through the screening process for one reason or another.
 Here are a few guidelines to follow when sending a CD to KOPN: